 Whether you are currently working or on the job hunt, this is a great way to expand your network and meet other professional women.

-The Zoom link will be provided via email on the day prior to the event.
+The Zoom link will be provided via a separate email after registration.

 CRCE Member: $10

 **CRCE members must log in to receive CRCE member price**